ENCCS/cmake-workshop/content/hello-ctest.rst

    You can download the :download:`complete, working example <code/tarballs/05_hello-ctest.tar.bz2>`.

-.. challenge:: Running the tests through a shell script
+.. exercise:: Running the tests through a shell script

    Any command can be used to run tests.
 In this exercise, we will extend the previous CMake code to test the main executable within a shell script.